Conserved quantities for black hole solutions in pure Lovelock gravity: Black hole solutions. The case

-From the above one can conclude that for both the solutions with (\ref{dS_1}) and with (\ref{dS_5}) one can choose the dS background with (\ref{dS_2}).
-Therefore we call the related objects as dS black holes.
-Besides, it is natural to choose the geometry of the static black hole as a background one for the dynamic solution with (\ref{dS_5}).
+Objects related to both the solutions (\ref{dS_1}) and (\ref{dS_5}) are called asymptotically dS black holes.
+One can choose the dS background (\ref{dS_2}) for these black holes.
+Besides, it is natural to choose the geometry of the static black hole (\ref{dS_1}) as a background one for the dynamic solution with (\ref{dS_5}).